-Map: A set of rules that describe connections between Magento 1.x and Magento 2.x data structures
+- Map files - XML files that define the rules and connections between Magento 1.x and Magento 2.x data structures for completing the stages.

-Settings: Migrates the system configuration and website-related settings
+- Settings Mode: migrates the system configuration and website-related settings.

-For example, when you transform data from a Magento CE 22.214.171.124 database to Magento 2.x.x, the map file accounts for the fact that a table was renamed and renames it accordingly in the destination database.
-If there are no differences in data structure or data format, the Data Migration Tool transfers it as-is to the Magento 2 database, including data from tables created by extensions.
+For example, when you transform data from a Magento Open Source 18.104.22.168 database to Magento Open Source 2.x.x, the map file accounts for the fact that a table was renamed, and renames it accordingly in the destination database.
+If there are no differences in data structure or data format, the Data Migration Tool transfers it as-is, including data from tables created by extensions, to the Magento 2 database.